kadijna/LivroInterativo/README.md

-# LivroInterativo
+# Livro Interativo
-This project is a teste for a virtual book to learn a read
+This project is a test for a virtual book for help people learn a read.